-Want to know what types of red flags are most often found on résumés and employment applications?
-CRI Group’s EmploySmart™ experts provided some statistics on their latest pre- and post-employment screening engagements, and they give insights into where companies are most vulnerable in the hiring process.
+Want to know what red flags are most often found on résumés and employment applications?
+CRI® Group’s EmploySmart™ experts provided some statistics on their latest pre-and post-employment screening engagements, giving insights into where companies are most vulnerable in the hiring process.
 The operations team found that providing incorrect employment details is the most common red flag, as it was uncovered in about 4.5 per cent of background screenings.
-This is followed by providing incorrect education degree details as well as having adverse media (unfavourable news or online mentions), both at 2.33 per cent.
+This is followed by providing incorrect education degree details and having adverse media (unfavourable news or online mentions), both at 2.33 per cent.

-- Does a candidate have to give consent to process a background check / screening?
+- Does a candidate have to consent to process a background check/screening?

 - How long does it take to conduct a background check?